The Jerk: Plot

-Navin is hired as a weight guesser and begins a sexual relationship with Patty Bernstein, an intimidating daredevil motorcyclist.
-He later meets a cosmetologist named Marie Kimble and arranges a date with her; when Patty tries to interrupt, Marie knocks her unconscious.
-The two fall in love, but Marie eventually leaves Navin because he cannot provide financial security.
-Devastated, Navin takes Shithead and travels to Los Angeles, where the gunman who tried to kill him - now sane and working as a private investigator - tracks him down and gives him a letter from Stan requesting a meeting.
+Navin is hired as a weight guesser and is brusquely seduced by Patty Bernstein, an intimidating daredevil motorcyclist.
+Later, while operating a miniature railway, he meets a cosmetologist named Marie Kimble and arranges a date with her.
+When a jealous Patty interrupts and starts to beat Navin, Marie easily knocks her unconscious.
+The two begin a relationship, and Navin decides to ask Marie to marry him.
+Before he can do so, though, she leaves him because he cannot provide financial security.
+Devastated, Navin takes Shithead and travels to Los Angeles.
+There, the gunman who tried to kill him—now sane and working as a private investigator—tracks him down and gives him a letter from Stan requesting a meeting.

 Stan has been able to market Navin's device, now branded as the Opti-Grab, and gives him a check for $250,000 as the first installment on his share of the profits.
 Navin finds and marries Marie, and the two adopt a life of extravagant spending as his wealth continues to grow.
-Soon, though, Navin is named as defendant in a class action lawsuit brought by millions of Opti-Grab users who have become permanently cross-eyed after using the device.
-Navin loses the suit and is ordered to pay $10 million in damages, leaving him broke, and he storms out into the street after a heated argument with Marie.
+However, Navin is soon named as defendant in a class action lawsuit brought by director Carl Reiner and millions of other Opti-Grab customers who have become permanently cross-eyed after using the device.
+Navin loses the suit and is ordered to pay $10 million in damages, leaving him broke, and he storms out into the street after an argument with Marie.

 Having finished his story, Navin resigns himself to living in poverty, only to be found by his adoptive family, who have brought Marie and Shithead with them.
-The family has become wealthy by investing the money Navin sent them from time to time, and they take him and Marie home to live in their new house - which is nearly identical to their old shack, only larger.
-Navin dances to their blues music, having retained the perfect rhythm he gained before leaving home.
+The family has become wealthy by investing the money Navin sent them from time to time, and they take him and Marie home to live in their new house, which is nearly identical to their old shack but larger and sturdier.
+Once again Navin dances on the porch to folk songs, this time with perfect rhythm.

 Cast

 Director Carl Reiner, credited as "Carl Reiner, the Celebrity", plays himself.
 Former Playboy Playmate Sharon Johansen plays Mrs. Hartounian, while Alfred Dennis has a small role as Irving.
-In addition there are uncredited appearances by Reiner's son Rob Reiner as the truck driver who picks up Navin, character actor Larry Hankin briefly appears as a circus hand.
+In addition there are uncredited appearances by Reiner's son Rob Reiner as the truck driver who picks up Navin and character actor Larry Hankin briefly appears as a circus hand.